algorandfoundation/beaker/docs/html/_sources/usage.rst.txt

  * Wrote an application using Beaker and PyTeal
     By subclassing ``Application`` and adding a ``handler`` method
- * Compiled it to TEAL (automatically by Application) Using the PyTeal ``Router.compile``
+ * Compiled it to TEAL
+    Done automatically by Application, PyTeal's ``Router.compile``
- * Assembled the TEAL to binary (automatically by the ApplicationClient) By calling sending the TEAL to the Algod ``compile`` endpoint
+ * Assembled the TEAL to binary
+    Done automatically by the ApplicationClient by sending the TEAL to the Algod ``compile`` endpoint
- * Created the application on chain (automatically by the ApplicationClient) Invoking the ``app_client.create`` will compile our application to binary, create an ApplicationCallTransaction with appropriate fields set, sign it with the signer provided and submit it to the network.
+ * Created the application on chain
+    Done by invoking the ``app_client.create``, which takes our binary and submits an ApplicationCallTransaction.

     .. note::
         Once created, subsequent calls to the app_client are directed to the ``app_id``.